sptankard/digitalsecuritycurriculum/anti_doxing_guide.md

 E.g.

 * By taking over your e-mail they can release and interfere with your communication, and
-* likely gain much sensitive information about you (scan of your passport? driver's license?)
+* likely gain much sensitive information about you (scan of your passport? driver's license?).
-* by taking over you bank account they wreak havok with your finances, etc.
+* By taking over your bank account they wreak havok with your finances, etc.

-So if can lock them all down.
+So if possible lock them all down.
 When in doubt, lock it down.

-* 2FA is available for G-mail, Facebook, Twitter, Amazon and more.
+* 2FA is available for GMail, Facebook, Twitter, Amazon and more.
 * When possible avoid using Text/SMS as your method of verification.
-This is because texts can be intercepted and so are not secure.
+This is because texts can be intercepted and so are not as secure as...
+* the other commmon method: "OTP" (aka "TOTP").
 * We recommend using Google Authenticator app or an app like Authy or FreeOTP.
 * These can generate codes on your phone and can be revoked remotely in the chance that our phone is confiscated, stolen, or lost.

 However, text/SMS 2fa is always better than no 2fa! (`OTP-2fa > SMS-2fa > no 2fa`)

-You can find tutorials for all 2FA instructions for most of your accounts here:
+You can find tutorials for 2FA instructions for most of your accounts here:

 * https://www.turnon2fa.com/tutorials/
 * https://twofactorauth.org